Links between Trump associates and Russian officials: December 2016 Trump Tower meeting

-In March, 2017, Trump's White House disclosed that Kushner, Kislyak, and Flynn had met at Trump Tower in December 2016.
-At that meeting, the Washington Post reported that Kushner requested that a direct, Russian-encrypted communications channel be set up to allow secret communication with Russia and to circumvent safeguards in place by the United States intelligence community.
+In March 2017, Trump's White House disclosed that Kushner, Kislyak, and Flynn had met at Trump Tower in December 2016.
+At that meeting, the Washington Post reported that Kushner requested that a direct, Russian-encrypted, communications back-channel be set up to allow secret communication with Russia and to circumvent safeguards in place by the United States intelligence community.
 Some sources told the Post that the purpose of such a link would have been to allow Flynn to speak directly to Russian military officials about Syria and other issues, while others pointed out that there would be no reason for such discussions to be concealed from appropriate US government officials.
-No such communications channel was actually set up, according to the sources.
+According to the sources, no such communications channel was actually set up.

 After the meeting, Kislyak sent a report of the meeting to the Kremlin using what he thought were secure channels, but the report was intercepted by American intelligence.
-Kislyak was reportedly taken aback by the request and expressed concern about the security implications at stake in having an American use secure communications between the Kremlin and diplomatic outposts.
+Kislyak was reportedly taken aback by the request and expressed concern about the security implications at stake in having an American use a secret communications back-channel between the Kremlin and diplomatic outposts.

 March 2017

-Former Acting CIA Director Michael Morell stated in March 2017 that he had seen no evidence of conspiracy between Trump and the Kremlin: "On the question of the Trump campaign conspiring with the Russians here, there is smoke, but there is no fire, at all."
+In March 2017 former Acting CIA Director Michael Morell stated that he had seen no evidence of conspiracy between Trump and the Kremlin: "On the question of the Trump campaign conspiring with the Russians here, there is smoke, but there is no fire, at all."

 In a March 2017 interview with Chuck Todd, James Clapper, who had been the Director of National Intelligence under President Obama until January 20, 2017, revealed the state of his knowledge at that time:

 Clapper had stopped receiving briefings on January 20 and was "not aware of the counterintelligence investigation Director Comey first referred to during his testimony before the House Permanent Select Committee for Intelligence on the 20th of March".
 CNN stated that Clapper had "taken a major defense away from the White House."